Image Credit: Equilibar, LLC.

 In gas pressure regulators, the control element is the valve that accomplishes the reduction of inlet pressure to outlet pressure.
 When the gas regulator’s hand knob is turned, the loading mechanism is compressed.
 The spring displaces the sensing element and the diaphragm then pushes on the control element, causing it to move away from the gas pressure regulator’s seat.
 In turn, the orifice becomes larger in order to provide the flow and pressure required.

-Specialized services are available for gas pressure regulators.
-Special service regulators is a type of gas pressure regulators specifically constructed for specialized applications including oxygen, acetylene and fluorine service, high-pressure, ultra high-pressure, and corrosion service.
+Special service gas pressure regulators - A type of gas pressure regulators specifically constructed for specialized applications including oxygen, acetylene and fluorine service, high-pressure, ultra high-pressure, and corrosion service.
 Additional custom gas pressure regulators are available.

 Related Products & Services